Maggie’s Kitchen Sink Veggie Burger

 RECIPE

-1. If desired and not already cooked, sauté chopped vegetables in a skillet with 1T olive oil until tender to end up with 1 c.
+1. If desired and not already cooked, sauté chopped vegetables in a skillet with 1T olive oil until tender to end up with 1 cup.

 2. In a large bowl, mash the beans with a fork until mostly smooth, leaving a few beans whole (if black beans) or in smaller pieces (if larger beans) for texture.